Vivendi: Further acquisitions, mergers and divestments

-In 2004, 80% of the Vivendi Universal subsidiary was sold to GE, to form NBC Universal, with Vivendi retaining a 20 percent stake.
+On 12 May 2004, 80% of Vivendi Universal Entertainment (owner of Universal Studios) was sold to General Electric (owner of National Broadcasting Company, Inc.) to form NBC Universal; GE held an 80% stake while Vivendi held a 20% stake in the new company.
 At the same time, it sold a 50% stake in Canal+ and StudioCanal to the new company.
 Vivendi also sold its interests in Kencell (re-branded Celtel, Kenya), Monaco Telecom and Sportfive (which it held through Canal+ Group), and sold Newsworld International to the business partnership of Joel Hyatt and former Vice-President of the United States Al Gore.
 Vivendi also sold Babelsberg Studio.

-On 16 December 2005, it was announced that Canal Plus would merge with TPS, France's second largest Pay-TV provider.
+On 16 December 2005, it was announced that Canal Plus would merge with TPS, France's second largest pay-TV provider.
 Vivendi owned 85% of the combined entity.

 On 17 January 2006, Vivendi Universal announced it would end its American Depositary Receipt program and its listing on the New York Stock Exchange by the end of the second quarter of 2006, due to lowered trading volume on its shares and high costs.

-On 20 April 2006, Vivendi in its current form came into existence, following the sale of an 80% stake in the Vivendi Universal unit to General Electric to form NBC Universal (merging GE's NBC unit and Vivendi's Vivendi Universal unit) and the gradual recovery of the company from its disastrous over-expansion in the late 1990s and the early 2000s.
-The company announced that shareholders had approved the name change to "Vivendi".

-In August 2006, Vivendi signed a deal with Spiralfrog to distribute Vivendi's songs online in the United States and Canada.
+On 20 April, the company announced that shareholders had approved the name change to "Vivendi".
+In August, Vivendi signed a deal with Spiralfrog to distribute Vivendi's songs online in the United States and Canada.

 On 2 December 2007, Vivendi announced that it would be merging its game publishing unit with Activision in a $18.8 billion deal.
-This will allow the merged company, Activision Blizzard, to rival Electronic Arts, the world's biggest video games publisher.
+This will allow the merged company, Activision Blizzard, to rival Electronic Arts, the world's biggest video game publisher.
 The merger closed on 9 July 2008, for $9.8 billion.
 Vivendi held a 52% majority stake in the new business.

 On 8 September 2009, Vivendi announced negotiations to buy the Brazilian phone operator Global Village Telecom (GVT).
 Vivendi took control of GVT at a cost of 56 reais per share, on 13 November, trumping Telefónica's bid.
 Geneva-based Crédit des Alpes was the investment bank to the transaction, originating the acquisition proposal and advising GVT's majority shareholders.